Sabah: Cuisine

-Notable dishes in Sabah include the Beaufort mee, bosou, hinava, ngiu chap, pinasakan, Sipitang satay, Tuaran mee, tuhau, the bambangan fruit (mangifera pajang) along with many others.
-Apart from these, Sabah also features a number of snacks like amplang, cincin, lidah, roti kahwin, UFOs pinjaram and Sandakan tart and dessert like lamban, nuba tingaa, punjung, sinamu and Tuaran coconut pudding.
+Notable dishes in Sabah include the Beaufort mee, bosou, hinava, linopot, ngiu chap, pinaasakan sada, mee tauhu, sang nyuk mee, Sipitang satay, Tuaran mee, tuhau, the bambangan condiment (mangifera pajang), the hinompuka snack, along with various sinalau smoked meats, pusas snacks and many others.
+Apart from these, Sabah also features a number of snacks like amplang, cincin, kelupis, lidah, roti kahwin, UFOs pinjaram and Sandakan tart and dessert like Batik cake, lamban, nuba tingaa, punjung, sinamu, and Tuaran coconut pudding.
 Every ethnic group has its own cuisine with different styles of preparing, cooking, serving and eating the food.
 Examples of Sabah-based companies promoting dairy product and state drinks are like the Desa Cattle, Tenom coffee and Sabah Tea.
-The indigenous people features a number of alcoholic drinks such as bahar, kinomol, lihing, montoku, sagantang, sikat and tuak; with the state itself becoming the third-highest in alcohol consumption in the country after Kuala Lumpur and Sarawak.
+The indigenous people features a number of alcoholic drinks such as bahar, kinomol/lihing/tuak, montoku, sagantang, sikat, and tapai; with the state itself becoming the third-highest in alcohol consumption in the country after Kuala Lumpur and Sarawak.
 The English Tea House and Restaurant in Sandakan is another attraction promoting the British tea culture.
 Other international shops and restaurants such as for Western food, Middle Eastern food, Bruneian food, Indonesian food, Filipino food, Japanese food, Korean food, Russian food, Taiwanese food, Thai food and Vietnamese food have their presence there.
 The increasing number of tourists on the purpose of culinary tourism has since raised the local awareness on the importance of local food to state tourism.